Akshaya2302/Daily-C-program/README.md

 Today i learnt about bubblesort and i have understood the concept very well.
 I learnt about recursion and pointers , also i did programming every day since 5 days.
 Learnt about strings some basics only,but i need to practise for my final practical exam and now i'am okay with the logics!!
 Getting the concept easily..
+Today i learnt 2 programs which were aboout the strings and i have my final exam on this month 16th jan.